Leading a Transformative Bible Study

 • Find an accessible and informal location that can be used or reserved each week.
 Ask yourself, “What is the easiest location for my group to access?
 Where will they feel most comfortable?”

 • Provide food and refreshments, especially during the first few weeks.
 People love free food!
 It also gives the participants something natural to do as they begin to arrive and chat with one another.
+As your group grows, consider getting others more involved by rotating this responsibility.
+The more others are engaged, the better

 • Build up relationships in your study.
 Ask good questions that allow your members to share their lives.
 Use your knowledge of various members to connect them with one another and to uncover common interests.

 • Finally, find a length of time for your study that works and stick to it.
 Some Bible study members will fall off if you aren’t consistent.
 Begin and end on time.
+Even if you have to start late, respect your group’s time by ending on time.

 • Allow other members of the group to answer questions.
-Just because someone asks a question, doesn’t mean you need to be the one to answer it.
-Present the question to the entire group and allow several people to contribute to an answer.
+Just because someone asks a question doesn’t mean you need to be the one to answer it.
+Present the question to the entire group, and allow several people to contribute to an answer.
 Afterward, you can clarify, if necessary.

-• Cheerleader: Even when their team is struggling, a great cheerleader watches the games, cheers loudly, and wears their team’s gear.
+• Cheerleader: Even when their team is struggling, a great cheerleader watches the games, cheers loudly and wears their team’s gear.
 As the leader of a Bible study, you need to cheer on your study.
 Smile, encourage participation and create an environment where people know you are supportive of them and interested in what they have to say.
-Give some kind of positive affirmation when someone contributes, even if their comments are not perfectly on point.
+Give some positive affirmation when someone contributes, even if their comments are not perfectly on point.
 When people know they are cared about and appreciated, they are more likely to engage in the discussion.

 Also, if you struggle with facilitating a dynamic Bible study, don’t be afraid to learn from someone else.
 Go to another leader’s study and observe what makes their study successful.